Like to listen? Click here

 Anonymous from 1600's

-Another client, at the close of our session, was beaming.
-When I asked why, she said “I haven’t looked at my phone once in 40 minutes."
-We are all doing so much, taking care of so much, overextended and in overdrive too often.
-Given days immersed in a ton of input/output, you deserve to refresh, restore and replenish.
+We are all doing so much, taking care of so much, overextended and in overdrive so often.
+Given days immersed in a ton of input/output, you deserve to restore.
 It’s like the message on an airplane to put your air mask on first, to be able to help others.

 Good reverie helps the soul